DCP (Digital Cinema Package) encoding from £30 + vat.

-DCP creation is the final step in film production for the delivery of a digital, high-resolution master for screening on digital cinema screens - for film festivals or for online distribution in preference to Apple Prores HQ.
-Maniac Films offer DCP encoding, QC playback checks and DCP encryption as part of our post production services.
+DCP creation is the final step in film production for the delivery of a digital, high-resolution master for screening on digital cinema screens - for film festivals or for cinema distribution in preference to Apple Prores HQ.
+Maniac Films offer DCP encoding and QC playback checks as part of our DCP, Blu-ray and DVD production services.
 DCP is the industry standard for delivery of films - it is not a single file but a folder containing the video, audio, subtitle assets and some additional housekeeping files.
-We offer DCP encoding for short films from £30 + vat.
+We offer 2K DCP encoding for short films from £30 + vat.
 Please contact us for pricing of 4K and feature length film encoding.

 Contact us for full pricing, and to discuss the best way for us to help you get your production on to the big screen.